OceanOptics/Inlinino/README.md

     pip install -r requirements.txt

-On Ubuntu, PyQt5 should also be installed with apt:
+On Ubuntu, PyQt5 and PyQt5.QtMultimedia should also be installed with apt:

     sudo apt install python3-pyqt5
+    sudo apt install python3-pyqt5.qtmultimedia

 To use Ontrak ADU on Windows additional dll and python modules are needed.
 Note that in resources/ontrack the path to the dll need to be edited with `os.path.join(PATH_TO_RESOURCES, 'ontrak', 'AduHid')`.